 On the Interfaces tab, verify the Administrative Status is Enabled for the A1 and B1 interfaces.
-Click the buttons under the Status column if necessary, to enable the interfaces.
+Click the buttons under the Status column if necessary to enable the interfaces.

-7.5.
+7.4.
 Media Interfaces

 Media Interfaces were created to specify the IP address and port range in which the Avaya SBCE will accept media streams on each interface.
-Packets leaving the interfaces of the Avaya SBCE will advertise this IP address, and one of the ports in this range as the listening IP address and port in which it will accept media from the Call Server or the trunk server.
+Packets leaving the interfaces of the Avaya SBCE will advertise this IP address, and one of the ports in this range as the listening IP address and port in which it will accept media from the Call Server or the Trunk Server.

-To add the Media Interface in the enterprise direction, select Media Interface from the Network & Flows menu on the left-hand side, click the Add button (not shown).
+To add the Media Interface in the enterprise direction, select Media Interface from the Device Specific Settings menu on the left-hand side, select the device being managed and click the Add button (not shown).

-• On the Add Media Interface screen, enter an appropriate Name for the Media Interface.

-- Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - The Port Range was left at the default values of 35000-40000. - Click Finish.
+- On the Add Media Interface screen, enter an appropriate Name for the Media Interface. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - The Port Range was left at the default values of 35000-40000. - Click Finish.